Doi Inthanon National Park in my opinion is the best day trip you can do from Chiang Mai.

-As we were also visiting Mae Ya waterfall we payed a little extra to go there as it was more out of the way.
+As we were also visiting Mae Ya waterfall we paid a little extra to go there as it was more out of the way.

-We payed 1800 baht for the full day from 8 in the morning and arriving back in Chiang Mai at 7 at night.
+We paid 1800 baht for the full day from 8 in the morning and arrived back in Chiang Mai at 7 at night.

 Many hotels offer day tours so you should be able to do it that way no problem.
 They will put you with other people in a shared taxi/car and should cost roughly around 1000 baht per person.